GangZhao-NOAA/GSILIBS/NCEPLIBS.md

 # Build libraries for GSI from the NCEPLIBS repository

-** NOTE ** It is recommend to follow the instructions provided by UFS to build NCEPLIBS
+**It is recommend to follow instructions provided by UFS to build NCEPLIBS**

-The following is to share our experience on building only part of NCEPLIBS to satisfy the GSI requirement.
+The following is to share our experiences on building only parts of NCEPLIBS to meet the GSI requirement.
-Using this method, these  is no need to compile NCEPLIBS-external
+*Using this method, these is no need to compile NCEPLIBS-external*

-1.
+### 1. Clone NCEPLIBS from Github
 ```
 git clone -b ufs-v1.0.0 --recursive https://github.com/NOAA-EMC/NCEPLIBS
 cd NCEPLIBS
 ```

-2. Modify CMakeLists.txt
+### 2. Modify CMakeLists.txt
-  Make sure the following 6 lines are commented out
+  Make sure the following 6 lines are commented out in the CMakeLists.txt
 ```
 #add_subdirectory(NCEPLIBS-bufr)
 ...